 a.
-A move from a
+A move from a covert work location to being co-housed with the Commander's Office on the 18th floor, 412 St Kilda Road;

-to being co-housed with the
+Intelligence & Covert Support Department 10 2012 Review of Covert Services Division

-Intelligence & Covert Support Department 10 2012 Review of Covert Services Division b.
+- b.
 Significant change of vehicle policy;

-c.
+- c.
 The requirement to perform

-d.
+- d.
 Appointment of a highly experience inspector (Officer in Charge) with a brief to practice significant intrusive management.